WalidGharianiEAGLE/spatial-kfold/README.md

 spatial-kfold: A Python Package for Spatial Resampling Toward More Reliable Cross-Validation in Spatial Studies.

 spatial-kfold is a python library for performing spatial resampling to ensure more robust cross-validation in spatial studies.
 It offers spatial clustering and block resampling technique with user-friendly parameters to customize the resampling.
 It enables users to conduct a "Leave Region Out" cross-validation, which can be useful for evaluating the model's generalization to new locations as well as improving the reliability of [feature selection](https://doi.org/10.1016/j.ecolmodel.2019.108815) and [hyperparameter tuning](https://doi.org/10.1016/j.ecolmodel.2019.06.002) in spatial studies

 Spatial-kfold can be integrated easily with scikit-learn's [LeaveOneGroupOut](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.LeaveOneGroupOut.html) cross-validation technique.
 This integration enables you to further leverage the resampled spatial data for performing feature selection and hyperparameter tuning.

 # Main Features

-spatial-kfold allow to conduct "Leave Region Out" using two spatial resampling techniques:
+spatial-kfold allow conducting "Leave Region Out" using two spatial resampling techniques:

 * 1. Spatial clustering with kmeans
 * 2. Spatial blocks